‘Bold And The Beautiful’ Spoilers For Week Of August 20: A Wedding, Honeymoon, Cake Fight & Custody Battle!

 Hope and Liam’s wedding day has arrived, and all the Logan sisters are present and accounted for as they once again help Hope on her big day.
 Bold and the Beautiful spoilers, via She Knows Soaps, state that Donna (Jennifer Gareis), Katie (Heather Tom) and Brooke (Katherine Kelly Lang) will cluck over the bride.
 Bridget (Ashley Jones) will also return for her sister’s wedding.

-Inquisitr reports that Taylor will appeal to Liam one last time to think again about marrying Hope.
+The Inquisitr reports that Taylor will appeal to Liam one last time to think again about marrying Hope.
 Dressed in black, she will fight for Steffy’s (Jacqueline MacInnes Wood) and Kelly’s sake, and try to convince Liam to change his mind.
 However, Bold and the Beautiful spoilers tease that Brooke will get wind of Taylor’s ploy and all hell will break loose.

 Tuesday, August 21